-The Lord Jesus did nothing of Himself, for Himself, or by Himself!
+The Lord Jesus did nothing of Himself, by Himself, or for Himself!
 He kept His Father’s commandments.

 A Servant-Leader is God-centred and God-focused.
 He is a God-chaser and God-pleaser.
 He is unreservedly yielded to God and fully committed to God’s purpose or vision.

-Like Jesus Christ, a Servant-Leader seeks to do nothing of himself, for himself, or by himself.
+Like Jesus Christ, a Servant-Leader seeks to do nothing of himself, by himself, or for himself.
 Like the early apostles, a Servant-Leader’s ultimate goal, aim or desire is to be well-pleasing to God (2 Cor.
 5:9).

 Unfortunately, many of our leaders today have not given up the secret things of shame.
 Many are still neck-deep in pornography, adultery, lust and immorality.
 Many are still walking in false ways, full of hypocrisies, and handling the word of God deceitfully.

 Any leader who clings tenaciously to his rights and privileges is not a servant-leader.
 A servant-leader is one who is willing to relinquish his comforts, rights and privileges for the sake of the Gospel of Jesus Christ.

 Though Jesus Christ was the King of glory, yet He laid aside His glory and made Himself of no reputation so as to serve us.

 The Scripture bears witness to the humility of Jesus.

 6 who, being in the form of God, did not consider it robbery to be equal with God,